 Boutique Hotels in London

--The Great Northern Hotel is ridiculously close to Kings Cross and St Pancras stations which is incredibly convenient.
-This area has also nearly finished its amazing rejuvenation project and there are loads of fabulous restaurants and bars and interesting things to do on your doorstep.
+The Great Northern Hotel is ridiculously close to Kings Cross and St Pancras stations which is incredibly convenient.
 The hotel dates back to 1854 but has had a major refurb so it feels fresh and modern.
-Prices start at £229 a night.
-Click here for deals and availability.

--the Hoxton hotel is in the heart of east London in Shoreditch and a perfect base for exploration.
+The Hoxton hotel is in the heart of East London in Shoreditch and is a perfect base for exploration.
 The rooms aren’t huge but the location makes up for it – as does the great value for London with rooms starting at £99 a night.
-Click here for deals and availability.

 Tours Around London: